 Firstly, You Need to Know the Paper Thickness:

-The best way to measure would be with a Micrometer, which comes in a few styles.
-You can tear some pieces of paper and fold the paper in half, fold it in half again, measure the thickness with your gauge (you can buy this online if you don’t have one) and divide by 4.
-This will give you an average over a few location points and you will not capture a high or low spot.
+The best way to measure the paper thickness would be with a Micrometer, which comes in a few styles.
+You can tear some pieces of paper and choose at least 4 spots on the paper, and measure the thickness with your gauge (you can buy this online if you don’t have one or you can buy this from us).
+This will give you an average of a few location points and you will not capture a high or low spot.

 If you don’t want to buy a gauge, just ask your supplier about the thickness.
 Just make sure they don’t trick you!

 Secondly, Do Some Simple Math Work:

 From the above abstract sketch, we can see the paper roll is essentially a cylinder.
 We can use the ruler to measure the paper roll width, diameter, core size: